-Upon receiving a signal, a player takes an action and receives a payoff that depends on both players' actions and on the state of nature.
-Formally, let A be player 1's set of actions and B be that of player 2.
+At the beginning of the game, a state $k \in K$ is chosen according to p and then the players receive signals according to $\sigma$ .
+Upon receiving a signal, each player takes an action and receives a payoff that depends on both players' actions and on the state of nature.
+Formally, let A be player 1's finite set of actions and B be that of player 2.
 Note that these sets are common to all states.
-If the state is k, player 1 plays a and player 2 plays b, then the payoff player i receives $r_k^i(a, b)$.
+If the state is k, player 1 plays a and player 2 plays b, then the payoff player i receives is $r_k^i(a, b)$ .
 A strategy x of player 1 assigns a mixed action to every signal in S. When player 1 plays according to strategy x, the action $a \in A$ is played with probability x(a|s) if he observes the signal s.
 A strategy y of player 2 is defined in a similar manner.